How do I know if my personal care products contain forever chemicals? Experts weigh in.

 Instead, choose products made from natural materials like cotton and wool, which are less likely to contain added PFAS, she advised.

-Graham Peaslee, a University of Notre Dame physicist and one of the researchers behind the cosmetics study, urged consumers to avoid products that claim to have a "miraculous property," or claim to be "long-lasting."
+Graham Peaslee, a University of Notre Dame physicist and one of the researchers behind the cosmetics study, urged consumers to avoid products that claim to have a "miraculous property," or are described as "long-lasting."

 Of the products his team tested, about nine in 10 waterproof mascaras contained PFAS, whereas only one in 10 ordinary versions of the beauty product contained the toxic chemicals.